-Upon the happening and continuance of any Event of Default as provided in the Resolution, then, and in every case, the registered owner or registered owners of not less than 25% in principal amount of the Bonds then Outstanding, including, but not limited to, a trustee or trustees therefor, may proceed against the District, to protect and to enforce the rights of any registered owner of Bonds under the Resolution by mandamus or by other suit, action or special proceedings in equity or at law, in any court of competent jurisdiction, either for the appointment of a receiver or for the specific performance of any covenant or agreement contained in the Resolution or in an award of execution of any power granted in the Resolution for the enforcement of any proper, legal or equitable remedy as, such registered owner or registered owners may deem most effectual to protect and to enforce the rights aforesaid, thereby to enjoin any act or things which may be unlawful or in violation of any right of any registered owner of any Bond, to require the Board to act as if it were the trustee of an expressed trust, or to proceed with any combination of remedies.
+Upon the happening and continuance of any Event of Default, then, and in every case, the registered owner or registered owners of not less than 25% in principal amount of the Bonds then Outstanding, including, but not limited to, a trustee or trustees therefor, may proceed against the District, to protect and to enforce the rights of any registered owner of Bonds under the Resolution by mandamus or by other suit, action or special proceedings in equity or at law, in any court of competent jurisdiction, either for the appointment of a receiver or for the specific performance of any covenant or agreement contained herein or in an award of execution of any power herein granted for the enforcement of any proper, legal or equitable remedy as, such registered owner or registered owners may deem most effectual to protect and to enforce the rights aforesaid, thereby to enjoin any act or things which may be unlawful or in violation of any right of any registered owner of any Bond, to require the Board to act as if it were the trustee of an expressed trust, or to proceed with any combination of remedies.
 All such proceedings at law or in equity shall be instituted, had and maintained for the equal benefit of all registered owners of the Bonds then Outstanding.
-Any receiver appointed in any proceedings to protect the rights of such registered owners under the Resolution, the consent to any such appointment being expressly granted by the District in the Resolution, may enter and may take possession of the System, operate and maintain the same, prescribe rates and charges and collect, receive and apply all System Revenues arising after the appointment of such receiver, in the same manner as the District itself.
+Any receiver appointed in any proceedings to protect the rights of such registered owners hereunder, the consent to any such appointment being hereby expressly granted by the District, may enter and may take possession of the System, operate and maintain the same, prescribe rates and charges and collect, receive and apply all System Revenues arising after the appointment of such receiver, in the same manner as the District itself.